danrot/danrot.github.io/_posts/2023-10-28-git-bisect-and-the-importance-of-a-clean-history.md

 which still results in a very high effort.

-Luckily, git comes with an awesome command called `git bisect`. `bisect` stands for "binary search commit", and this is exactly what it does.
+Luckily, git comes with an awesome command called `git bisect`. `bisect` stands for "binary search commit", and this is exactly what it does (*Edit: [I've been told that `bisect` is actually a word on its own](https://lemmy.ml/comment/8081857), meaning to cut in half, not sure where I got this "binary search commit" theory from*).
 It performs a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) using the git history, which leads to much less effort when looking for a specific commit.
 Let's see how that works in practice.

 First of all the binary search is started using `git bisect start` followed by a `git bisect good` indicating that the currently checked out commit is not working.